protetore/amfext/README.md

 This extension implements the ActionScript Message Format for encoding and decoding,both in AMF and AMF3 versions.
-Information can be found in [0].

 This extension provides two low level functions useful for encoding and decoding objects into AMF format, but it does not provide functions for managing the full message.
-An example of implementation can be found in [1].

 Details on the encoding process can be read in doc/encoding.txt